CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 **Procurement**

-The selection of suitable data media must be agreed with the communication partners.
+The selection of suitable data media must be coordinated with the communication partners.

 **Implementation**

-In order to prevent security problems in the exchange of information, appropriate security measures should be established, which are appropriate for the respective protection needs, types of data and transport routes.
-In order to minimize any possible damage caused by improper handling of the data carriers during transport, a suitable method of dispatch should be specified which, depending on the data carrier used (eg documents, CD-ROM, magnetic tape), may well be different.
+In order to prevent security problems in the exchange of information, appropriate security measures should be established which are appropriate for the respective protection needs, types of data and transport routes.
+In order to minimize any possible damage caused by improper handling of the data carriers during transport, a suitable method of dispatch should be specified which, depending on the medium used (eg documents, CD-ROM, magnetic tape), may well be different.

 **Business**